Chung Yuan Christian University

 Chung Yuan Christian University (CYCU; 中原大學 (Tióng-gôan-tāi-ha̍k)) is a private university in Zhongli District, Taoyuan City, Taiwan.
 The university was established as Chung Yuan Christian College of Science and Engineering in 1955 by a group of Taiwanese and American Christian educators to train science and engineering talent in the Christian spirit.
 The school was upgraded to a full university and renamed Chung Yuan Christian University in 1980.
 CYCU is a Member of United Board.

 Education mission and ranking

 CYCU's stated mission is "to promote higher education for the benefit of the Chinese people, aiming at the pursuit and advancement of genuine knowledge in order to maintain our cultural heritage and, thus, to serve humankind."

-As the University grows in reputation, the Ministry of Education has on several occasions evaluated and rated CYCU as the best private comprehensive university.

 History

 The university was originally established as Chung Yuan Christian College of Science and Engineering (CYCC) in October 1955 by a group of Christian educators and local gentry.
 The college comprised four departments: physics, chemistry, chemical engineering, and civil engineering.
 CYCC was renamed Chung Yuan Christian University (CYCU) on 1 August 1980.